 It’s worth mentioning and reminding readers about the importance of strong passwords during any cybersecurity discussion.

-“Starwars” is ranked as the 25th worst password for 2015.
-“Solo” is listed as the 23rd worst, and “Princess” is the 21st worst.
+“Starwars” is ranked as the 15th worst password for 2016.
+“Solo” is listed as the 60th worst.
 The rankings are based on leaked passwords.

 The usual suspects – “123456” and “password” – top SplashData’s annual list of bad passwords.
-The sports world has two representatives in the top 25 – “baseball” and “football.”
 Two animals, one real and one imagined, also made the list - “dragon” and monkey”.

 Experts at SDN Communications, the host of this blog, encourage the use of long, complex passwords.
 They also advise against using the same password for multiple devices.
 Don’t use easy to recall numbers such as your birthday or the name of your favorite team, either.

 Also, whenever possible, users should take advantage of two-factor authentication options (watch the video below).

 For information about some of the security hardware and related services available to businesses and institutions in the Sioux Falls region, visit the What We Do section of the SDN Communications website.